CBSIFTBEC: Trim

 The trim lever, often green, should be moved through its full range of movement, then set for take-off.

 Trim fully forward, fully back and set for take-off.

 Brakes

 The brakes, often the blue lever, should be opened fully and check they are symmetrical.
 Then close until half brakes and then check they are symmetrical.
-Close the brakes and check the are closed both sides.
+Close the brakes and check they are closed both sides.
 Finally lock brakes.

 Brakes full and symmetrical, brake half and symmetrical.
 Brakes closed and locked.